Greenhead College: Campus

 In November 2023 the college opened its new 'Hirst' building, named after former alumni and now biological scientist Judy Hirst.
 The Hirst building is a £25 million project funded by the Department for Education and built in collaboration between construction companies Galliford Try and Mace.
-Whilst the building is now open, work to connect the main building with the other buildings on site continues, along with construction and landscaping of an outdoor social space which should be complete by late Summer 2025.

-The Hirst building provides facilities for the teaching of chemistry, biology, psychology and government and politics.
-These subjects relocated from the old Laingspan building, which was demolished as a result of the decant.
-There are also large study and social areas with new catering facilities.
-The building is also carbon-neutral and features a bio roof and solar panels to generate electricity for the building.
+The Hirst building provides facilities for the teaching of chemistry, biology and psychology.
+These subjects moved from the old Laingspan Science building, which was then demolished.
+There are large study and social areas with catering facilities.
+The building is carbon-neutral and has a bio roof and solar panels to generate electricity for the building.